RachWalm/VolunteerVillage/README.md

 The project was cloned.

-For it to work you will need to install the list in local deployment and also set up an env.py and reference it in the settings.
+It will be necessary to install the list in local deployment and also set up an env.py and reference it in the settings.

 The env.py needs to contain: